 The test object class used to represent the Web control determines the list of test object methods for a test object.
-However, the actual behavior of the test object method depends on the definition of the specific Web control.
-This means that the same test object method might operate differently for different Web controls that are represented by test objects from the same test object class.
+However, the same test object method might operate differently for different Web controls represented by test objects from the same test object class.
+This happens because depending on the specific type of Web control, QuickTest may have to perform the test object method differently.